The Pathway program is no longer accepting students.

 Dr. Jude Valdez is Vice President for Community Services at the University of the Texas San Antonio where he oversees the University’s outreach services and extension programs, including the Institute for Economic Development, Institute of Texan Cultures, PREP Program, P-20 Initiatives, Office of Community Outreach, Office of Extended Education/Special Events, UTSA Mexico Center and the Child and Adolescent Policy Research Institute.
 He was responsible for the planning and development of The University’s Downtown Campus.
 While Dr. Valdez’ principle duties at the University of Texas at San Antonio are in the area of administration, he has taught and continues to teach in the department of Management.

-Dr. Rogelio Sáenz is Dean of the College of Public Policy and holds the Mark G. Yudof Endowed Professorship at the University of Texas at San Antonio.
+Dr. Rogelio Sáenz is a professor in the Department of Demography and holds the Mark G. Yudof Endowed Professorship at the University of Texas at San Antonio.
 He is also a Policy Fellow of the Carsey School of Public Policy at the University of New Hampshire.
 Sáenz has written extensively in the areas of demography, Latina/os, race and ethnic relations, inequality, immigration, public policy, and human rights.
 He is the co-author of Latinos in the United States: Diversity and Change (Polity Press) and Latino Issues: A Reference Handbook (ABC-CLIO Press); he is also co-editor of The International Handbook of the Demography of Race and Ethnicity (Springer Press) as well as Latina/os in the United States: Changing the Face of América (Springer Press).
 Sáenz is Past-President of the Southwestern Social Science Association and is Past-Chair of the Council of the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan.

 Ms. Eyra A. Pérez has more than 25 years of experience in college access and success, program development and management, building and sustaining partnerships and collaboratives, collective impact, and grant and fund development.
 Her professional experience includes work in higher education, K-12 education, and the non-profit community base organization sector.
 Most recently, she served as executive director of the San Antonio Education Partnership where she led the implementation and coordination of San Antonio’s college access and opportunity center, cafécollege, and the city-wide collective impact Latino Student Success effort, Diplomás.
 Currently, she is Chief Executive Officer of Partners for Educational Engagement and Senior Associate for Excelencia in Education.